Key facts

 • completion of a bachelor degree or higher in a related discipline

-• completion of a bachelor's degree or higher in any discipline and at least 1 year of relevant work experience^ (or part-time equivalent)
+• completion of a bachelor's degree or higher in any discipline and at least 1 year of relevant work experience (or part-time equivalent)

-• at least 3 years of relevant professional work experience^ (or part-time equivalent)
+• at least 3 years of relevant professional work experience (or part-time equivalent).

-* related discipline include architecture, building, civil engineering, property, quantity surveying, building surveying and construction management.
+Examples of related disciplines include, but not limited to: architecture, building, civil engineering, property, quantity surveying, building surveying and construction management.

-^ relevant professional work experience include architect, building designer, civil engineer, construction site/project manager, estimator, quantity surveyor, contract administrator, building inspector, building surveyor, property consultant.
+Examples of relevant work experience include, but not limited to: architect, building designer, civil engineer, construction site/project manager, estimator, quantity surveyor, contract administrator, building inspector, building surveyor, property consultant.

 Learn more about Deakin courses and how we compare to other universities when it comes to the quality of our teaching and learning.